YalcinkayaE/axoden-client/BETA_USER_GUIDE.md

 # AxoDen Beta User Guide - Claude Code Integration

 Welcome to the AxoDen beta program!
-This guide will help you integrate AxoDen's AI-powered methodology recommendations into your Claude Code development workflow.
+This guide will help you integrate AxoDen's AI-powered approach recommendations into your Claude Code development workflow.

 ## 🎯 What is AxoDen?

-AxoDen is an intelligent development guidance system that provides data-driven methodology recommendations from a proprietary knowledge base of proven problem-solving approaches.
-When integrated with Claude Code, it transforms reactive problem-solving into systematic, methodology-driven development.
+AxoDen is an intelligent development guidance system that provides data-driven approach recommendations from a proprietary knowledge base of proven problem-solving techniques.
+When integrated with Claude Code, it transforms reactive problem-solving into systematic, approach-driven development.

 ## 🚀 Beta Access Setup